The maximum marginal rate for natural persons remains at 45% and is reached when taxable income exceeds R1 577 300 (previously R1,5 million).

 The tax deduction formula of 27,5% per annum (with a cap of R350 000) of the greater of taxable income and remuneration applies to members of all retirement funds, including provident funds.

-Pension and Retirement Annuity (RA) Funds will still require a compulsory annuity purchase upon retirement with two-thirds of such fund benefits whereas Provident Fund benefits may be commuted in full, until 1 March 2018.
-The threshold below which a full fund benefit from a Pension or RA is allowed to be commuted is R247 500 effective 1 March 2016.
+Pension and Retirement Annuity (RA) Funds will still require a compulsory annuity purchase upon retirement with two-thirds of such fund benefits whereas Provident Fund benefits may be commuted in full, until 1 March 2021 when annuitisation also applies.
+The threshold below which a full fund benefit from a Pension or RA is allowed to be commuted is R247 500.

 - MEDICAL EXPENSES

-- Taxpayers may in determining tax payable deduct monthly contributions to medical schemes (a tax rebate to be known as a medical scheme fees tax credit) up to R303 for each of the taxpayer and the first dependent on the medical scheme and R204 for each additional dependent.
+Taxpayers may in determining tax payable deduct monthly contributions to medical schemes (a tax rebate to be known as a medical scheme fees tax credit) up to R319 for each of the taxpayer and the first dependant on the medical scheme and R215 for each additional dependant.

-The rate of 14% remains unchanged and the compulsory VAT registration threshold remains at R1 million turnover per twelve month period.
+The rate remains at 15%.
+The compulsory VAT registration threshold remains at R1 million turnover per twelve month period.

 - FOREIGN EXCHANGE